 Alison Jacques Gallery is pleased to announce the solo exhibition Dorothea Tanning: Worlds in Collision.
 The exhibition features a rarely displayed body of late work dating from 1981 to 1989, which is being shown together for the first time in the United Kingdom.
 It includes large scale works on paper in media as varied as graphite, charcoal, crayon, watercolour, gouache, and collage, many of which focus on imagery of the bicycle which preoccupied Tanning at this time.
-The exhibition coincides with the publication of the monograph Dorothea Tanning: Transformations by Victoria Carruthers, which will be released by Lund Humphries on 31 January 2020.
+The exhibition coincides with the publication of the monograph Dorothea Tanning: Transformations by Victoria Carruthers, which will be presented for the first time at the exhibition private view.

 The works presented were created during the decade following Tanning’s return to New York in 1980 after having lived in France for some thirty years.
 Many encapsulate the energy of city life she enjoyed in Manhattan, propelled forward by speed and sound.
 One large scale painting, Pounding Strong (1981), embodies Tanning’s reflections on her new life in a city very different from her time living there as a young artist in the 1930s and 40s.
 In an interview with Carlo McCormick in 1990 she describes the painting’s conception: Looking out the window at these crazy kids careening down Fifth Avenue on roller skates, wearing earphones, and carrying their powerful radios.
 They are like archangels.
 I wouldn’t be too surprised if they took to the air.1